kmfoley/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 -   If the contribution is a new feature, developers are encouraged to publish its use in a peer-reviewed journal before submitting it to the CMAQ Public Repository.

 *CMAQ Documentation Resources:*
-Documentation for CMAQv5.3 is available at https://github.com/USEPA/CMAQ/tree/main/DOCS.
+Documentation for CMAQ is available at https://github.com/USEPA/CMAQ/tree/main/DOCS.
 Materials include:
 -   User Guide which describes code structure and regular operation of the model.
 -   Release Notes describing code improvements relevant for this model release.
 -   Tutorials that give specific instructions for common tasks like running CMAQ or adding chemical tracers.